JonathanDLTran/Flashcard/README.md

 - Ctrl _ to run macro

 ### Find and Search:
-- Shift ~ is used to find
+- Fn Return is used to find
 - Enter to finish the find statement
 - In edit-find mode, will search and highlight all occurrences of find statement
-- Shift ~ to leave edit-find mode and remove all highlights, clears find buffer
+- FN Returnto leave edit-find mode and remove all highlights, clears find buffer

+### Wide Characters
+- Non Ascii Character insertion (wider character type), Meta/Alt/Option Key support

 ### Future Plans
-- Non Ascii Character insertion (wider character type), Meta/Alt/Option Key support [[Research In Progress]]
 - Ctrl R Replace text with new text
 - Word Copy
 - Line Copy